greySkelton/INFO550-CommodityReport/README.md

 Run `make project` in the command line.
 The report will be located at `report/commodityReport.html`.

+To build the Docker image, run `make build` in the command line.

 ## Steps to generate commodityReport.html *not* from a docker image

 You can either run these Rscripts in order: